AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Data and Methods

-\cref{fig:figure2} presents our end-to-end model architecture.
-Figure A3 provides additional information regarding the input and output dimensions of each layer.
 Our approach to personalizing LLMs is model-agnostic, meaning we can generate personalized responses using any LLM.
-For example, we can employ either decoder-only transformer models with billions of parameters (e.g., ChatGPT, GPT-4, Alpaca, GPT-J) or encoder-only transformer models (e.g., BERT, RoBERTa).
-Given the limited availability and reproducibility issues of private LLM models (e.g., ChatGPT and GPT-4) despite their impressive performance \citep{aiyappaCanWeTrust2023}, we opt for three widely-used open-source alternatives that demonstrate competitive performance in previous natural language processing benchmark tests: Alpaca-7b\footnote{Alpaca is a language model developed through supervised learning from a LLaMA-7B base model, using 52,000 instruction-following demonstrations sourced from OpenAI's text-davinci-003 \citep{taorirohanAlpacaStrongReplicable2023}.
-Similar to ChatGPT, it is trained specifically to answer questions, making it well-suited for use in survey response prediction.}, GPT-J-6b, and RoBERTa-large \citep{liuRobertaRobustlyOptimized2019,taorirohanAlpacaStrongReplicable2023,wangbenGPTJ6BBillionParameter2021}.
+For example, we can employ either decoder-only transformer models with billions of parameters (e.g., GPT-4, Alpaca, GPT-J) or encoder-only transformer models (e.g., BERT, RoBERTa), given that their hidden layers are accessible.
+Given the limited availability and reproducibility issues of private LLMs (e.g., GPT-4) despite their impressive performance~\citep{aiyappaCanWeTrust2023}, we opt for three widely-used open-source alternatives that demonstrate competitive performance in previous natural language processing benchmark tests: Alpaca-7B, GPT-J-6B, and RoBERTa-large~\citep{liuRobertaRobustlyOptimized2019,taorirohanAlpacaStrongReplicable2023,wangbenGPTJ6BBillionParameter2021}.